martinlarsalbert/System-identification-of-Vessel-Manoeuvring-Models/src/wPCC_pipeline/pipelines/preprocess/README.md

 The filter settings are defined in:
  [lowpass.yml](../../../../conf/base/parameters/lowpass.yml).

 ## Pipeline inputs

 * raw model test data

 ## Pipeline outputs

-* lowpass filtered model test data
+* lowpass filtered model test data (measured positions and higher states estimated with numerical differentiation are filtered)
+* *data* to be used in the following Kalman filteres and regressions (the measured positions are not low pass filtered)